KNOWLEDGE HUB

 3. Insufficient Coverage Amount

-To save on premiums, many buy policies with rupees three to five lakh sum insured.
+To save on premiums, many buy policies with ₹3-5 lakh sum insured.
 When hospitalized in a metro city, bills easily exceed this amount.
 They're left paying out-of-pocket because they underestimated healthcare costs.

-Industry recommendation: Minimum ten to fifteen lakh coverage for individuals, twenty to twenty-five lakh for families in metro cities.
+Industry recommendation: Minimum ₹10-15 lakh coverage for individuals, ₹20-25 lakh for families in metro cities.

 4. Choosing Wrong Network Hospitals